vedph/pythia/docs/13-example-ac.md

 },
 ```

+>Note that here `data` is not a typo, but the Italian word for "date", as used in such documents.

 (6) **tokenizer**: we use here a standard tokenizer (`tokenizer.standard`) which splits text at whitespace or apostrophes (while keeping the apostrophes with the token).
 Its **filters** are:

 - `token-filter.punctuation`: this filter collects metadata about punctuation at the left/right boundaries of each token.
 Here we provide a whitelist of punctuation characters to include (rather than letting the filter collect any character categorized as punctuation in Unicode): `ListType=1` means that the list is a whitelist rather than a blacklist (-1).